pubkey/rxdb/docs-src/docs/articles/websockets-sse-polling-webrtc-webtransport.md

 };
 ```

 While the basics of the WebSocket API are easy to use it has shown to be rather complex in production.
 A socket can loose connection and must be re-created accordingly.
 Especially detecting if a connection is still usable or not, can be very tricky.
-Mostly you would add a [ping-and-pong](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers#pings_and_pongs_the_heartbeat_of_websockets) heartbeath to ensure that the open connection is not closed.
+Mostly you would add a [ping-and-pong](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers#pings_and_pongs_the_heartbeat_of_websockets) heartbeat to ensure that the open connection is not closed.
 This complexity is why most people use a library on top of WebSockets like [Socket.IO](https://socket.io/) which handles all these cases and even provides fallbacks to long-polling if required.

 ### What are Server-Sent-Events?